-SCIENTIFIC AND/OR TECHNICAL MERIT OF THE PROPOSED RESEARCH
+1. SCIENTIFIC AND/OR TECHNICAL MERIT OF THE PROPOSED RESEARCH

-- What is the unique scientific and technical innovation of the proposed research? - Are there basic theories, algorithms, and rigorous formalism in the proposed work that can be used to validate the research outcomes? - How does the proposed work compare with similar efforts by other researchers, both in terms of scientific and/or technical merit and originality? - Is the Data Management Plan suitable for the proposed research and to what extent does it support the validation of research results?
+- What is the scientific innovation of proposed research? - What is the likelihood of achieving valuable results? - How might the results of the proposed work impact the direction, progress, and thinking in relevant scientific fields of research? - How does the proposed work compare with other efforts in its field, both in terms of scientific and/or technical merit and originality? - Is the Data Management Plan suitable for the proposed research and to what extent does it support the validation of research results?